-The part-time adult TASE inspectors are trained and updated on TASE protocols.
-Adult TASE inspectors train the youth inspectors, utilizing the training manual and role playing typical inspections.
+Adult TASE inspectors train the youth inspectors, utilizing the training manual and roleplaying typical inspections.
 Youth inspectors shadow and observe veteran youth inspectors until they are comfortable in conducting inspections.
-The youth inspectors are recruited from schools, churches, referrals from youth inspectors, and other youth organizations.
+The youth inspectors are recruited from schools, churches, referrals from youth inspectors, and other youth organizations

-6. re specific legal or procedural requirements instituted by the state to address e of youth inspectors' immunity when conducting inspections?
+- 6. Are there specific legal or procedural requirements instituted by the state to address the issue of youth inspectors' immunity when conducting inspections? - a.

-a.
 Legal

 ☐ Yes ⊠ No

-(If Yes, please describe.)
+(If Yes , please describe.)

 b.
 Procedural

 ☐ Yes ⊠ No

 (If Yes , please describe.)

-7. re specific legal or procedural requirements instituted by the state to address e of the safety of youth inspectors during all aspects of the Synar inspection
+7. re specific legal or procedural requirements instituted by the state to address of the safety of youth inspectors during all aspects of the Synar inspection

 a.
 Legal

 ☐ Yes ⊠ No

 (If Yes , please describe.)

 b.
 Procedural

-∑ Yes
+⊠ Yes □ No

-(If Yes, please describe.)
+(If Yes , please describe.)

-i y with a cop nspector i outh insp y requires that a current dated photograph of each youth inspector be kept on file y of his or her birth certificate and signed parental consent.
-The safety of the youth s paramount always.
-The TASE manual describes and defines protocols if either the ector or adult supervisor perceive or suspect a possible threat, danger or harm, the rvisor is authorized to postpone or cancel the inspection.
+New Jersey requires that a current dated photograph of each youth inspector be kept on file with a copy of his or her birth certificate and signed parental consent.
+The safety of the youth inspector is paramount always.
+The TASE manual describes and defines protocols if either the youth inspector or adult supervisor perceive or suspect a possible threat, danger or harm, the adult supervisor is authorized to postpone or cancel the inspection.

-8. inspection training re any other legal or procedural requirements the state has regarding how ons are to be conducted (e.g., age of youth inspector, time of inspections, that must occur)?
+8. inspection re any other legal or procedural requirements the state has regarding how ons are to be conducted (e.g., age of youth inspector, time of inspections, that must occur)?

+a.
 Legal

-a.
-Yes No
+☐ Yes ⊠ No

 (If Yes, please describe.)

-(3, x, x

 b.
 Procedural

+∑ Yes □ No

-(If Yes, please describe.)
+(If Yes , please describe.)